Farm to Fork at Porterville Unified School District: A Q&A With PUSD’s Director of Student Nutrition Services Olga Sanchez

 Currently, we're in the first year of our two-year grant cycle.
 This first year has been focused on establishing connections with local farmers, sourcing ingredients, and testing new recipes for our school menu.
 As we move into the second year of the grant, I want students to have the opportunity to visit the farms, become familiar with their farming practices, and understand their impact on sustainability.
 Using metrics and tools from CAPS, these students can assess these farms’ environmental impact to help them understand the effects of food production on climate.

-Additionally, we have reapplied for the Farm to Fork Incubator Grant Program to continue the program for another two years.
+Additionally, we have reapplied for the Farm to School Incubator Grant Program to continue the program for another two years.
 If approved, we anticipate receiving notification in the summer, with implementation starting in November or December.
 In our reapplication, we've requested additional funding for food procurement, as we've observed that sourcing local food can come with a higher price tag.
 Despite this challenge, we remain committed to supporting local farmers and providing students with nutritious, sustainable meal options.

 The main inspiration was our desire to take advantage of the opportunity to provide our students with the healthiest and most delicious foods possible.
 With limited resources, it can be challenging to afford the costs of nutrient-dense, farm-fresh food.
 Local farmers often charge higher prices due to the smaller scale of their operations.
-The Farm to Fork Incubator Grant Program provided a means to alleviate some of these financial barriers, making it more feasible for us to access locally sourced ingredients.
+The Farm to School Incubator Grant Program provided a means to alleviate some of these financial barriers, making it more feasible for us to access locally sourced ingredients.

-Yes, the Farm to Fork Incubator Grant Program introduced us to broader farm-to-school initiatives.
+Yes, the Farm to School Incubator Grant Program introduced us to broader farm-to-school initiatives.
 The California Department of Education's Food Nutrition Division has been actively promoting these initiatives.
 While we embrace the concept wholeheartedly, ultimately it comes down to cost.
 Thankfully, these grants have made bringing farm fresh foods into PUSD possible.

-The Farm to Fork Incubator Grant Program has also facilitated collaboration within our school community.
+The Farm to School Incubator Grant Program has also facilitated collaboration within our school community.
 Involving students in activities like the Farm to School Food Show not only educates them about the school nutrition program but also fosters a sense of unity and shared responsibility.
 The student culinary program was involved in preparing the dishes for the food show and helped survey their peers about their favorite recipes.

 Furthermore, engaging students in the process of selecting and tasting new recipes ensures that our menu reflects their preferences and reduces food waste.
 By involving our school community in nutrition services, we are fostering a sense of community and encouraging more informed eating habits.